knightspore/wordpress-tailwind/README.md

 # TailwindCSS Wordpress Starter

-An extension of [github.com/toddmotto/html5blank](https://github.com/toddmotto/html5blank) using TailwindCSS with Laravel Mix.
+An extension of [HTML5Blank](https://github.com/toddmotto/html5blank) using TailwindCSS with Laravel Mix.

+On my blog you can read about [how to create a blank WordPress + Tailwind template](https://ciaran.co.za/tailwind-css-wordpress-theme-tutorial/).

 ## Installation